-The urban dry island results have important implications for convective storm intensity as storms approach larger urban centres where a dry island may exist, and possibly to the maintenance of drought conditions.
-Preliminary analyses suggest a summertime rain shadow downwind from Edmonton, possibly resulting from either storms disippating over the city due to depleted moisture, or propagating on a new track towards a new moisture source southeast or northeast.
+The urban dry island results have important implications for convective storm intensity as storms approach larger urban centres where a dry island may exist and possibly for the maintenance of drought conditions.
+Preliminary analyses suggest a summertime rain shadow downwind from Edmonton, possibly resulting from either storms dissipating over the city due to depleted moisture, or propagating on a new track towards a new moisture source south-east or north-east of the city.